What Is The Difference Between Saline And Silicone Breast Implants?

 What Happens When Breast Implant Rupture?

-When a silicone breast implant ruptures and breaks open, it will leak silicone into the body.
-The gel will sometimes stay near the implant, or it will spread further.
+When a silicone breast implant ruptures and breaks open, it can leak silicone into the body.
+The gel will sometimes stay near the implant, but it may spread further.
 Oftentimes, the leaked silicone will be absorbed by the body and migrate away from its original location in the breast.
 In some circumstances, it is impossible to remove the silicone from the other areas of the body.

 How Often Do Breast Implants Leak?